CWolfs/ConverseTek/docs/faq.md

 ## Conversation Editor

+## "What's the purpose of this tool?"

+It's a Battletech sim (non-combat) conversation editor.

+Battletech uses a binary data format for its conversations.
+It isn't possible to edit those files directly so this tool is being developed to allow for editing and creating new conversations.

+## "What can the tool do exactly?"

+Check out the [Roadmap](https://github.com/CWolfs/ConverseTek/#roadmap) for a full feature list.

 ### "Why does my new dialog not work?
 I've copyed it from an existing one"

 Conversation files use unique ids for the conversation itself, and all dialog nodes.
-Since _v0.1.0_ does not officially support creating entirely new conversations yet there might be a clash with the _idRef_s.
+Since _v0.1.0_ does not officially support creating entirely new conversations yet there might be a clash with the conversation ids (_idRefs_).
 Check the [Roadmap](https://github.com/CWolfs/ConverseTek/#roadmap) to see the supported features per version.

 ### "What does an empty dialog node mean?"